Sunday, July 13, 2014

 Volunteers are needed for several positions on race day, July 13, including athlete check-in, body marking, hospitality, timing crew and a wide variety of other jobs.
 It's a great way to experience the Triathlon up close without actually having to race!
 Volunteer help is also needed during the Lifestyle & Fitness Festival, July 12.

-View volunteer opportunities.
+View volunteer opportunities below.

 Local businesses, this is a great chance to pull your employees together for team building and community service.
 Sign your company up for a section (like a water station) and have your employees wear t-shirts and bring signs with your company logo.
 Contact Natalie Alegre at email@example.com for more information or call 760-602-7511.

 A volunteer orientation/training meeting will take place on Wednesday, July 9, 2014, at the Carlsbad Senior Center located at 799 Pine Ave.
 The meeting will be held in the dining room from 6 - 7:30 p.m.
 A light dinner will be provided by TGIFridays.